Morgul/qtjs/Readme.md

 That's what this is for.

-## Why not make QList, QString and QHash work-alikes?
+## Why not make QList, QString and QMap work-alikes?

 Great question.
 Mostly, because I'm a bit lazy, it's slightly more work, and you'll be wrapping values returned from Qt in these custom types constantly.